-4-4.
-STANDARD PLANS
+4.4 STANDARD DRAWINGS

-The City maintains a large library of Standard Drawings.
-All details must be in accordance with these Standard Drawings unless written deviation is requested from the applicant and approved by the City.
+The City has a set of Standard Drawings.
+All details must be in accordance with these Standard Drawings unless written deviation is requested by the applicant through the Design Exception process and approved by the City Engineer.

-4-5.
-STRUCTURAL SECTION
+4.5 STRUCTURAL SECTION